-Yes, in an effort to expand access to legal education and create a more academically, educationally, and otherwise diverse pool of qualified applicants, we will begin accepting GRE or LSAT scores for fall 2019 applicants.
+Yes, in an effort to expand access to legal education and create a more academically, educationally, and otherwise diverse pool of qualified applicants, we began accepting GRE or LSAT scores starting for fall 2019 applicants.

 When should I take the LSAT or GRE?

-We recommend that fall 2019 applicants take the LSAT no later than January.
-However, we will accept scores through the March 2019 test.
-We will consider the June and July 2019 tests on a case-by-case basis.
+We recommend that fall 2021 applicants take the LSAT no later than February.
+However, we will accept scores through the March 2021 test.
+We will consider April and summer tests on a case-by-case basis.